ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 For more information, see [IBM user IDs](/docs/vmwaresolutions?topic=vmwaresolutions-audit_user_ids).

-## Multi-site topology
+## Multisite topology
 {: #adds-infra-domain-multisite}

-As an option in {{site.data.keyword.vmwaresolutions_short}}, you can provision vCenter Server instances in a multi-site topology.
+As an option in {{site.data.keyword.vmwaresolutions_short}}, you can provision vCenter Server instances in a multisite topology.
 Your first instance is the primary instance, but subsequent orders can be either primary or secondary depending on the topology you want to create.
-By using a primary instance and then selecting secondary instances, you create a multi-site topology.
+By using a primary instance and then selecting secondary instances, you create a multisite topology.

-You can have a maximum of 15 instances (one primary and 14 secondary) in a multi-site configuration:
+You can have a maximum of 15 instances (one primary and 14 secondary) in a multisite configuration:

 * Primary instance - To deploy the first instance, you define that instance as primary during the instance order process.
 * Secondary instances - The instances that are attached to the primary instance are defined as secondary instances during the order process.